JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 <tab title="Kotlin 1.8.20">

-> Please consider using Kotlin 1.9.0 where this issue has been resolved.
+> Please consider using Kotlin 1.9.0 or later where this issue has been resolved.

 Kotlin `1.8.20` has a [new incremental compilation approach](https://kotlinlang.org/docs/gradle-compilation-and-caches.html#a-new-approach-to-incremental-compilation) which is enabled by default.
 Unfortunately, it is not compatible with the IntelliJ Platform — when reading large JAR files (like <path>app.jar</path> or <path>3rd-party-rt.jar</path>),